atlantis0/CallOrder/README.md

 Methodology
 ===========
 **Prepare a function that logs timestamp and class/method name of the caller to ADB logcat.
-Hence, there won't be anything shown in the app UI.** Call this function from different application components
+Hence, there won't be anything shown in the app UI/UX.** Call this function from different application components
 (Activity, Content provider, Application class, etc).
 This allows us to compare which of the functions was called first

 So, in summary here is the timeline of events. i.e the order of function calls